 Physical therapists and chiropractors use non-surgical methods to provide treatment, rehabilitation, or preventive care to those of all ages.
 Both typically work in an office, clinic, care facility, or home visit setting, where patients can receive one-on-one care.
 However, the professions differ in treatment philosophy.

 Physical therapists use exercises, hands-on therapy, and assistive equipment to provide care.
-This includes demonstrating exercises or stretching maneuvers for patients to do at home, using hands-on therapy such as stretching muscles, or equipment such as wheelchairs or exercise machines.
-Some PTs may see a lot of different patients in one day, working with everyone from a patient who has cerebral palsy to a patient recovering from a sports injury.
-Others may focus on a specific area of practice, such as pediatric or orthopaedic care.
+This includes demonstrating exercises or stretching maneuvers for patients to do at home, using hands-on treatment such as stretching muscles, or equipment such as wheelchairs or exercise machines.
+Some PTs may see many different patients in one day, working with everyone from a patient who has cerebral palsy to a patient recovering from a sports injury.
+Others may focus on a specific area of practice, such as pediatric or orthopedic care.
 Typically, physical therapists are seen by referral and work as part of a patient’s care team.

-Physical therapists are required to obtain a Doctor of Physical Therapy (DPT) degree and be licensed to practice physical therapy.
+Physical therapists must obtain a Doctor of Physical Therapy (DPT) degree and be licensed to practice physical therapy.
 Licensing requirements vary by state but universally require passing the National Physical Therapy Examination.
 Some physical therapists may want to pursue a specialty through the American Board of Physical Therapist Specialities (ABPTS).
 The ABPTS offers nine specialties, including women’s health, oncology, geriatrics, and sports.

-Chiropractors must be licensed to practice chiropractic, which requires obtaining a Doctor of Chiropractic (DC) degree.
+Chiropractors must be licensed to practice chiropractic, requiring obtaining a Doctor of Chiropractic (DC) degree.
 While states have different licensure requirements, each state requires passage of the National Board of Chiropractic Examiners exam.

 Side-by-Side Comparison: Chiropractor vs Physical Therapist (PT)